-- 2. Mix the disinfection solution thoroughly before adding it to the system. - The chlorine solution must reach all parts of the system.
+- 2. Mix the disinfection solution thoroughly before adding it to the system. - 3.
+The chlorine solution must reach all parts of the system.
 Open all fixtures (both sides) and flow water until a chlorine smell is present.
 As an alternative, chlorine test tablets can be used to detect chlorine at each fixture. - 4.
-The chlorine source for the solution can be, but is not limited to, the following:
+The chlorine source for the solution can be, but is not limited to, the following: - 5.
+After the solution has been in the system for the time required by the Authority Having Jurisdiction (AHJ) or the exposure durations listed in Step 1, the system shall be flushed completely with potable water until present at each fixture.

-Chlorine Source % Active Chlorine Form Amount Per 100 Gallon Water for a 200 PPM solution Laundry bleach 5.25 Liquid 3 pints (48 oz.)
+Chlorine Source % Active Chlorine Form Amount Per 100 Gallons Water for a 200 PPM solution Laundry bleach 5.25 Liquid 3 pints (48 oz.)